-Product Launch | "Ubiquitination Enrichment Antibodies" — A Product Line in the Protein Degradation Drug Field [Save This!]
+Product Launch | “Ubiquitination-Enrichment Antibodies” in the Protein Degradation Drug Product Line [Save for Later]

 2025-04-18

-【Liman's "Protein Degradation Drug Portfolio" Officially Launched!】
+【Liman’s “Protein Degradation Drug Product Portfolio”】Officially Launched!

-Figure 2: Mechanism of PROTAC Degradants
+Figure 2: Mechanism of Action of PROTAC Degraders

-2. K-diGly Antibody, independently developed by Leman
+2. K-diGly antibody independently developed by Leman

-Ubiquitination refers to the process in which the ε-amino group of a lysine (K) residue in the substrate protein forms an amide bond with the carboxyl group of the terminal glycine in the diGly moiety of a ubiquitin molecule.
-After trypsin cleaves arginine (R) and lysine (K), a characteristic K-GG sequence is generated.
-Given that ubiquitinated peptides typically exhibit low abundance and a wide dynamic range, it is essential to enrich these modified peptide segments prior to detection for subsequent mass spectrometry analysis.
-To this end, we first performed animal immunization using ubiquitinated peptides and successfully obtained the ELEMAb™ K-ε-GG Antibody, specifically tailored for detecting ubiquitination modifications.
-We then utilized the SpikeMix™ PTM-Kit 47-Lys (GG) to evaluate the enrichment efficiency of standardized ubiquitinated peptide segments.
+Ubiquitination refers to the covalent linkage formed when the ε-amino group of a lysine (K) residue in a substrate protein reacts with the carboxyl group of the C-terminal glycine in the di-glycine (diGly) motif of a ubiquitin molecule, thereby generating an amide bond.
+Following trypsin cleavage at arginine (R) and lysine (K), the characteristic K-GG sequence is generated.
+Given that ubiquitination modifications typically occur at low stoichiometric levels and exhibit a broad dynamic range, it is necessary to enrich the modified peptides prior to mass spectrometric analysis to facilitate their identification.
+To this end, we first generated an animal-derived antibody against ubiquitinated peptides and successfully obtained the ELEMAb™ K-ε-GG Antibody, which specifically recognizes ubiquitination modifications.
+Subsequently, we evaluated the enrichment efficiency for standardized ubiquitinated peptides using the SpikeMix™ PTM-Kit 47-Lys(GG).

-3. High-Repeatability Ubiquitination Modification Omics
+3. High-Throughput Ubiquitination Modification Omics

 References